 - Statistical Physics

-There are some minor, and mostly negligible, curricular differences between the Master of Arts and Master of Science in Physics.
-Those interested in ultimately pursuing a profession in a related field—such as education or business—will usually prefer the Master of Arts, while those interested in research will often favor the Master of Science.
+There are some minor, and mostly negligible, curricular differences between the master of arts (MA) and master of science (MS) in physics degrees.
+Those interested in ultimately pursuing a profession in a related field—such as education or business—will usually prefer the master of arts, while those interested in research will often favor the master of science.

 - High Energy Physics